-Since high school, I have been passionate about discovering methods to maximize sport performance which led me to pursue a degree in Sport & Exercise Science at the University of Central Florida.
+Since high school, I have been passionate about discovering methods to maximize sport performance.
+This passion led me to obtaining a bachelor's degree in Sport & Exercise Science at the University of Central Florida.
 During my studies, my passion for understanding injury prevention and performance development continued to grow, especially in the context of helping others achieve their goals.
 I minored in entreprenuership while the vision for Elevated developed.
 After college, I found a mentor, Derek Decater, who shared similar ideologies and visions.
-While working with him, I furthered my education of kinesiology and continued my development of business management skills.
+While working with him, Matt McKinley, and Andrew Infinger, I furthered my education of kinesiology and continued my development of business management skills.
 Inspired by what I had learned, I decided to act on my own novel visions and launched Elevated Sports Performance.
 I obtained a C.S.C.S, certifying me as a strength and conditioning specialist.
 For three years, I have worked with athletes of varying sports at Skyline High School, specializing in developing strength and conditioning programs specific to their respective sports.
-After researching and inquiring with those living active lifestyles, I have re-aligned my visions for Elevated Sports performance with a greater focus on teaching people of all ages and backgrounds how to take control of their physical preparation.
-We do this by inspiring and guiding you to build sustainable daily habits geared towards staying strong and mobile, allowing you to continue to perform the activities that you love.
+After researching and inquiring with those living active lifestyles, I have re-aligned my visions for Elevated with a greater focus on teaching people of all ages and backgrounds how to take control of their physical preparation.
+I have been working with clients of all ages for the past year and am excited to have finally landed on the strategy I've always been searching for.
+I live to inspire and guide you to build sustainable daily habits geared towards staying strong and mobile, increasing performance, and allowing you to continue to perform the activities that you love.